hireharneetfr/SA2-UTILITY-APP/README.md

-# Welcome to the 🎀 YOUR CRAVINGS 🎀 vending machine!
+# Welcome to 🎀 YOUR CRAVINGS 🎀 vending machine!
 A vending machine where users can purchase drinks, snacks, and sweets.
 It includes features like item categorization, payment processing, product suggestions, change calculation and much more.
 Find more details in length below!
 For a short summary, scroll to the end :D